Skip to content

 4. First Session Must Reinforce Choices

-First town board, starter contacts, and tutorial prompts should visibly reflect chosen homeland, archetype, and background.
+First city board, starter contacts, and tutorial prompts should visibly reflect chosen village origin, archetype, and background.

 5. No Reroll Traps